 In collaboration which colleagues in the Department of Physiology we also conduct experiments on calcium imaging, fluorescent microscopy and live cell imaging.
 Recently we have been gaining expertise in electrophysiology.

-- Jessica Knutson - Graduate student exploring a postnatal developmental sensitive period within the cerebellum during which there is an increased risk for developing autistic-like behaviors when a PGE2-E2 signaling pathway is disrupted.
+- Jessica Hoffman - Graduate student exploring a postnatal developmental sensitive period within the cerebellum during which there is an increased risk for developing autistic-like behaviors when a PGE2-E2 signaling pathway is disrupted.

 - Kathy Kight - Graduate Student

 - Jonathon Van Ryzin – Graduate Student